jun7/wyebadblock/README.md

 wyebadblock only checks 'easylist.txt'

+Testing element hiding is not supported though,
-You can check if it works on http://simple-adblock.com/faq/testing-your-adblocker/ Testing element hiding is not supported though.
+You can check if it works on http://simple-adblock.com/faq/testing-your-adblocker/

 ### Disabling